FREE DELIVERY FOR ALL ORDERS OVER £50 (Excluding Bumblebee Colony Orders)

-Wax Moths produce grubs that can cause critical damage to Bumblebee colonies.
-The moths may lay eggs on the exterior of the outer cardboard casing of the Bumblebee colony.
-This is a common place to find freshly formed grubs, as they often congregate in numbers on the side of the box.
-Wax Moths may also lay their eggs outside of the Bumblebee colonies, on the wood of the Beepol Villas.
-In either scenario, if left untreated, the eggs will develop and the hatched Wax Moth grubs will proceed to move inside and destroy the Bumblebee colonies.
+Wax Moths may lay eggs on your Bumblebee hives which release grubs that can cause critical damage to colonies.
+Examine the exterior of the outer cardboard casing of your colony and you may locate these freshly formed grubs, as they often congregate in numbers on the side of the box.
+Wax Moths may also lay their eggs outside of the Bumblebee colonies, for example on the wood of your Beepol Villas.
+If left untreated, Wax Moth grubs will move inside and destroy your Bumblebee colonies.

 Naturally and safely control your Wax Moth infestations, and protect your Bumblebees, with our Wax Moth Killer Nematodes, which are deadly to the Wax Moth grubs but safe to humans and wildlife.
 The nematodes enter the grubs via a natural opening, like the mouth, and feed on the contents of the grubs.
 A natural bacterium is produced by the nematodes inside the grubs, which kills it.
 Infected grubs will be completely broken down by the nematodes and will often turn brown.
 The nematodes also reproduce inside the grubs, releasing more nematodes into the surrounding area.

 Apply the nematodes as soon as Wax Moth grubs are observed.
 Do not apply before they are present, as nematodes will not survive for long in this type of environment.
 Wax Moth activity normally starts in June, but may begin earlier in warm conditions.
 Start monitoring Bumblebee colonies from May for Wax Moth activity.
 Please only apply these nematodes when Wax Moth larvae are clearly visible.

 One packet of these 5million nematodes will treat one colony of Bumblebees.